conan7882/conan7882.github.io/_includes/cv.md

 <td class="col-md-3"><a><img src='images/projects/forams.png'  onerror="this.onerror=null;this.src='images/projects/alt.jpg';"/></a> </td>
 <td>
     <strong>A Visual System for Autonomous Foraminifera Identification</strong><br>
-    Foraminifera are single-celled organisms with shells, which are useful in petroleum exploration, biostratigraphy, paleoecology and paleobiogeography.
+    Foraminifera are single-celled organisms with shells which are useful in petroleum exploration, biostratigraphy, paleoecology and paleobiogeography.
     We developed an automated system for identification of foraminifera species to reduce the human efforts on manually picking thousands of samples from ocean sediments.
     We also created a foraminifera image dataset and proposed novel robust edge detection algorithms on this dataset.
     <br>